MUDE-2025/PA1.6/3_LLMs_in_Practice.md

 Use AI to familiarize yourself with the provided codebase.
 Understand how the different modules interact with each other.
 Also use it to understand the file structure.

-> Example prompt: "Explain the file structure of this project and how the different modules interact with each other."
+> Example prompt: "Explain the file structure of this project's main.py and how the different modules interact with each other."

 ## Task 3.3 Implement the `onoff` controller in `assignment-files/controllers/onoff.py`